 To combat hairballs, this recipe is full of fiber to make digestion a seamless process.
 One cup of this kibble contains 445 calories.
 This recipe contains 34% crude protein, 14% crude fat, 4.5% crude fiber, and 12.0% moisture.

 This food contains a SmartBlend of nutrients specific to the bag.
 It was carefully crafted to provide natural fiber while catering to all of your feline’s health needs.
-If you’re on a budget and looking to save as much as possible while feeding an adequate diet, you definitely want to check this out.
+If you’re on a budget and looking to save as much as possible while feeding an adequate diet, you definitely want to check out this best value best cat food to reduce shedding.

 If money is no object, look into Royal Canin Hairball Care Dry Cat Food.
 It is pricier than many like selections, but it provides nutrients that trump many.
 With their carefully crafted recipes, this one targets the problem of too many hairballs, making them easily digestible.